flutter/packages/packages/camera/camera_android_camerax/README.md

 In order to save captured images and videos to files on Android 10 and below, CameraX requires specifying the `WRITE_EXTERNAL_STORAGE` permission (see [the CameraX documentation][10]).
 This is already done in the plugin, so no further action is required on your end.
 To understand the implications of specificying this permission, see [the `WRITE_EXTERNAL_STORAGE` documentation][11].

 Please note that the [`READ_EXTERNAL_STORAGE`][13] permission may be implied from `WRITE_EXTERNAL_STORAGE` permission and thus, be included in the merged Android manifest of your app.
-If you do not want the `READ_EXTERNAL_STORAGE` permission to be included in the merged Android manifest of your app and your app nor any of the plugins that it depends on require it, then you may remove it by adding the following to your app's `AndroidManifest.xml`:
+If you do not want the `READ_EXTERNAL_STORAGE` permission to be included in the merged Android manifest of your app, then you can do the following to remove it:

+1. Ensure that your app nor any of the plugins that it depends on require the `READ_EXTERNAL_STORAGE` permission.
+2. Add the following to your app's `your_app/android/app/src/main/AndroidManifest.xml`:

 ```xml
   <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"